djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 No doubt the reason why claiming to have answers to these questions may seem almost maniacal is their general, metaphysical nature.
 For instance, what about the claim that I know what logic is.
-No two logicians will agree on a preicse definition of logic, after all, and yet here I claim that I can define logics precisely.
+No two logicians will agree on a preicse definition of logic, after all.
 Let me wriggle out of this by way of an example.
 Consider the question of what is justice.
 There is a branch of philosophy concerned with this question, namely ethics.